opendocsg/slw-judgments-backfill/2017_SGHC_114/report.md

  [emphasis added]

 108    However, not all breaches of the Act or the Regulations render an adjudication determination liable to be set aside.
-In _Lee Wee Lick Terence (alias Li Weili Terence) v Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) and another appeal_ [2013] 1 SLR 401, the CA held at [67] that the court may set aside an adjudication determination if the claimant had violated a provision “which is so important that _it is the legislative purpose that an act done in breach of the provision should be invalid_ ...” [emphasis in original].
+In _Lee Wee Lick Terence (alias Li Weili Terence) v Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) and another appeal_ <span class="citation">[2013] 1 SLR 401</span>, the CA held at [67] that the court may set aside an adjudication determination if the claimant had violated a provision “which is so important that _it is the legislative purpose that an act done in breach of the provision should be invalid_ ...” [emphasis in original].
 The Plaintiff recognised this point, and argued that reg 7(1)( _f_ ) was such a fundamental provision.
 The Plaintiff noted that the Notice was the only document in respect of which a description of the payment claim dispute is required, and submitted that such a description is practically important because it helps the respondent to a payment claim decide whether to pursue settlement of the claim with the claimant or to proceed to adjudication. [note: 79]

 109    In _Aik Heng_ , the applicant argued that the adjudication determination should be set aside because the notice of intention to apply for adjudication (“the s 13(2) notice”) breached, _inter alia_ , reg 7(1)( _c_ )(iii) of the Regulations.
 The notice did not state the date of the contract, as required under reg 7(1)( _c_ )(iii), _ie_ , the date on which the Letter of Award was accepted, but the date of the Letter of Award.
 However, Lee Seiu Kin J held that the breach did not warrant setting aside the adjudication determination and reasoned at [12] – [14] as follows: